-During the revivals, a camp meeting ground was established on the present site, upon which a log structure was built by 1821, in which the Reverend Richard Beard preached.
-Reverend Beard later served as Moderator of the General Assembly, head of the Theology Department at Cumberland University, and was a leader in the revision of the Confession of Faith of 1884.
+During the revivals a camp meeting ground was established on the present site, upon which a log structure was built by 1821.Reverend Richard Beard preached at this location.
+Rev. Beard later served as Moderator of the General Assembly of the denomination, chair of the Theology Department at Cumberland University, and a leader in the revision of the Confession Of Faith (the denomination’s doctrine) in 1884.

 In 1831 there were 175 members of the church, and officially became a Cumberland Presbyterian Church.
 It was one of the largest churches in Sumner County Tennessee at the time.
 Bethpage, Tennessee was a thriving town that equaled other Sumner County towns.